 * Sports Medicine

-Family Medicine is based on the fact that people and their families are best served by having a single primary care physician who knows each member’s medical background and can coordinate all parts of their medical care.
-Your family physician is able to take care of your entire family — from obstetrics & newborns to grandparents!
+Family Medicine is based on the fact that people and their families are best served by having a single primary care provider who knows each member’s medical background and can coordinate all parts of their medical care.
+Your provider is able to take care of your entire family — from obstetrics & newborns to grandparents!

 … FAMILY-CENTERED OBSTETRICS?